valorantguide/valorantguide.github.io/crosshair.md

 What this does is draw a black border around the inner lines to help highlight them.

 69% of the top pros have this turned off.
 While 31% have it enabled.
 It makes sense as to why a lot of pros have this disabled since it indirectly makes your crosshair bigger, taking more of your screen, and for many the black outlines might not even effectively highlight their crosshair for them.

-On the other hand, for the pros that do have it enabled, every single one of them has the Opacity set to 1 and Thickness set to 1.

-Really what this comes down to, is whether you find the black borders help you keep track of your crosshair or not.

-Keep in mind, that previous situation we mentioned of having a green crosshair when playing Viper, well those black borders now help us keep track of our crosshair a little bit better when aiming on top of her green abilities.

-This is the main advantage of having it enabled.
-If you're a more advanced player then you probably don't need the extra help from the black border, whereas if you're newer or have difficulty keeping track of your crosshair then having outlines set to 1 in Opacity and thickness should be what you're doing.

 <h2>The infamous center dot</h2>